 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

 Strontium and samarium.
-Given by injection, these radioactive substances are absorbed near the area of bone pain.
+Given by injection, these radioactive substances (beta-emitters) are absorbed near the area of bone pain.
 The radiation that is released helps relieve the pain, probably by causing the tumor in the bone to shrink.
+Neither helps patients live longer.

 Bone-modifying drugs.
-Prostate cancer that has spread to the bone or hormone therapy for prostate cancer can weaken a patient’s bones and lead to bone pain and an increased risk of breaks known as fractures.
-Therefore, bone-modifying drugs like denosumab (Prolia) and zoledronic acid (Zometa), may be given to men diagnosed with metastatic castration-resistant prostate cancer to help reduce bone complications, such as pain, fracture, and need for surgery.
-Some men taking hormone therapy may also be given a bone-modifying drug less frequently and at a lower dose to promote bone health.
+Prostate cancer that has spread to the bone or ADT for prostate cancer can weaken a patient’s bones and lead to bone pain and an increased risk of breaks known as fractures.
+Therefore, bone-modifying drugs like denosumab (Prolia) and zoledronic acid (Zometa) may be given to men diagnosed with metastatic castration-resistant prostate cancer to help reduce bone complications.
+Some men receiving ADT may also be given a bone-modifying drug less frequently and at a lower dose or different schedule to minimize bone loss associated with ADT.

 A possible condition associated with bone-modifying drugs is osteonecrosis of the jaw.
 It is an uncommon but serious condition.
 The symptoms of osteonecrosis of the jaw include pain, swelling, and infection of the jaw; loose teeth; and exposed bone.

-Before treatment begins, talk with your health care team, including your dentist, about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team, including your dentist, about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

 Developing a treatment plan